Genshisama/emotion/README.md

-for testing, run try.py \n
+for testing, run try.py /n
 datasets is in data folder